Last updated: September 13, 2023

 - Accessing information stored on your device which you allow us to receive through device-based settings (e.g., photos, location and camera) in order to provide certain functionality within our Services and Software; and

-- Analyzing your content (including metadata about your content) using techniques such as machine learning in order to improve our services and the user experience; and
+- Analyzing your use and navigation of the Services and Software or your content (including metadata about your content) using techniques such as machine learning in order to detect and prevent fraudulent, deceptive, or illegal activity or misuse of the Services and Software, and improve our services and the user experience; and

 - Allowing you to participate in sweepstakes, contests, and similar promotions and to administer these activities.